Resume Writing Tips and Tricks

 Of course, the whole point of sharing these resume tips and tricks is to ensure you are building a quality resume that will help you secure a job.
 At Whitman Associates, we see hundreds of resumes a week, and want to share our tips with you.
 We work with many job seekers, some looking for temp opportunities to get their foot in the door, and others that are looking for their next permanent role.
 To get started on the search for your next role, send your resume to resumes@whitmanjobs.com.

-5 Common Resume Mistakes
+5 Common Resume Mistakes To Avoid

-1. Spelling and grammar mistakes
+1. Spelling and Grammar Mistakes

 2. Length

-• While it’s important that your resume is not excessively long, you should not exclude relevant work experience just to fit everything on one page.
+Submitting a resume that is too long or too short is one of the five common resume mistakes you need to avoid.
+While it’s important that your resume is not excessively long, you should not exclude relevant work experience just to fit everything on one page.
 You don’t want a potential employer to discount you because you left off relevant experience.

-• At the same time, you don’t need to include every position you’ve had since the beginning of your career.
+At the same time, you don’t need to include every position you’ve had since the beginning of your career.
 Some of your past jobs might not be relevant to the current position you are applying for.
 Feel free to leave off the coffee bar you worked at through grad school if you have more relevant experience to include.

-• Employers are going to hire you based on your work experience, not on your favorite hobbies.
-It is a common resume mistake to have a “Personal Interests” category.
+Getting too personal is another one of the five common resume mistakes you need to avoid.
+Employers are going to hire you based on your work experience, not on your favorite hobbies.
+You can have a section for “Skills and Interests” on your resume, but you should avoid listing more than one or two interests unrelated to the job.
+It’s better to allow your interests to come up naturally.
 In a job interview, if your interviewer mentions their love of volleyball, then that would be an appropriate time to mention you share the same interest.

-4. Too busy
+4. Too Busy

-• Avoid using borders and underlines to separate sections on your resume.
+Avoid using borders and underlines to separate sections on your resume.
 As long as you have everything labeled appropriately, an employer will be able to understand it.

-5. Missing critical information
+5. Missing Critical Information

-• Make sure the header of your resume includes your full name, phone number and email address.
+Don’t make the common resume mistake of forgetting to include pertinent contact information.
+Make sure the header of your resume includes your full name, phone number and email address.
 You can also include a link to your LinkedIn profile or your address.
 If an employer doesn’t have your contact information, they won’t be able to reach you to set up an interview or offer you a job.

 How to Build a 5-Star Job Resume